ranjak/StickyPlatforms/README.md

 You need to install the game so that it can load the resources it needs.
 Installation destination does not matter, you can set the install prefix to anywhere you want.

+__AppImage Notes__: I have made a set of scripts to build an AppImage for the game, targeting Ubuntu 12.04.
+The AppImage should be able to run on most distributions.
+I have noticed a problem with the SDL2 bundled in the AppImage on Fedora running on an Asus Zenbook laptop, where key repeat events would be detected as regular key events.
+To fix this, SDL2 needs to be built with `ibus` support.
+For reference, the `ibus` version on Fedora 25 at the time of testing was 1.5.14.

 ### Windows (MSVC)

 In CMake, before configuring the project, add a variable `CMAKE_PREFIX_PATH` pointing to the root folder where SDL2, SDL2\_image  and SDL2\_ttf libraries are located